 — Gaia Vince (@WanderingGaia) December 7, 2022

-This will involve preparing developed country’s governments and societies for a sustainable, inclusive and pro-migrant mindset, and preparing people at risk of displacement with flexible livelihoods that can work in all environments, rural or urban, as much as possible.
+She outlines how this will involve preparing developed country’s governments and societies for a sustainable, inclusive and pro-migrant mindset, and preparing people at risk of displacement with flexible livelihoods that can work in all environments, rural or urban, as much as possible.

 "As the global population reaches 8 billion, we must avoid focusing on the scale of migration, but consider its quality.